 Q. My DACA status is expiring, is now a good time to renew it?

-Q. What is the BRIDGE Act?
+Q. What is the DREAM Act?

 Q. Does Georgetown admit students and provide funding to students who are undocumented?

 Georgetown welcomes and supports students of all backgrounds without regard to their immigration status.
 We welcome all interested individuals to apply and we do not require students to provide proof of citizenship.
 Georgetown is proud of its need-blind/meet full need policy regarding all of its undergraduate students.
 Consistent with that commitment, although Federal aid programs are not available to undocumented students, Georgetown provides institutional aid to all undergraduate students who qualify for need-based aid, without regard to immigration status.